Updated: May 7, 2025

 Dealing with a real estate agent can be a great help when purchasing property, but you should be aware of the fact that real estate agents work mainly on behalf of the seller, not the buyer, and they will get a higher commission for a higher sale.

 Working with a buyer’s agent is a completely different story.
 The buyer’s agent works solely on your behalf (as a buyer), and this is an excellent advantage for you.
-A buyer’s agent will search for the best options that suit you, not just complete the sale to get a higher commission.
+A buyer’s agent, such as Goldcrest, will search for the best options that suit you, not just complete the sale to get a higher commission.

 To help you understand the key differences between working with a buyer’s agent and a real estate agent, we have created a comprehensive guideline showcasing each option’s advantages and potential drawbacks.